 - Parodied on an episode of Family Guy, where Fred is being chased by police.
 As he runs in place, the officers catch up to him and starts moving right when they're near him.

 - Parodied in the My Little Pony: Friendship Is Magic episode "Griffon the Brush-Off".
 Granny Smith does this when she's spooked by Gilda's prank, only to end up "running" away at a snail's pace.

-- Played straight in "The Ticket Master" with Twilight Sparkle and in "Boast Busters" by Trixie and Starlight Glimmer in "To Where and Back Again".
+- Played straight in "The Ticket Master" with Twilight Sparkle, in "Boast Busters" by Trixie and Starlight Glimmer in "To Where and Back Again".

 - In the Commedia dell'Arte style of Renaissance street theater, the stock character Il Capitano, a boastful coward, traditionally attempted to flee at the first sign of danger by doing a live-action version of this trope.

 - Startled animals (cats in particular) on smooth surfaces that they can't dig claws into.

 - You may have done this yourself if you have ever been on an especially smooth or slippery surface before.